 Medical marijuana has been shown to be far more effective to treat the symptoms of fibromyalgia than traditional medications.
-Marijuana treats not only the pain associated with fibromyalgia, but other symptoms as well, including insomnia, fatigue, restless legs syndrome, depression, and anxiety.
-So when Jason Duke of MedicalMarijuanaHelp.com offered to write a guest post about how marijuana helps stop chronic pain I was happy to take him up on his offer.
+Marijuana treats not only the pain associated with fibromyalgia but other symptoms as well.
+In this guest post, Jason Duke of MedicalMarijuanaHelp.com explains how marijuana helps stop chronic pain.

 Chronic Pain and How Marijuana Helps